ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

     * ``galil1.cmd - galil<N>.cmd``, where `<N>` is the total number of Galil controllers on the instrument
     * ``axes.cmd``, which relates the Sample Stack axes to Galil ports
     * ``jaws.cmd``, which relates the axes of jaw sets to Galil ports
-    * ``motionsetpoints.cmd``, which relates the axes of moveable devices to Galil ports and to lookup tables (which define the set positions for the devices)
+    * ``motionsetpoints.cmd``, which relates the axes of movable devices to Galil ports and to lookup tables (which define the set positions for the devices)
     * ``sampleChanger.cmd``, which defines positions for the sample changer (the type used on LARMOR).
 * ``C:\Instrument\Settings\config\NDXxxxxx\configurations\motionSetPoints``, which includes
     * ``analyser.txt``, lookup file of x-y coordinates of set-points for LARMOR analyser